-Many are familiar with the story of the Bonus Marchers of 1932, the large group of World War I veterans who gathered from around the country in Washington, D.C., demanding their long promised benefits.
+You might be familiar with the story of the Bonus Marchers of 1932, the large group of World War I veterans who gathered from around the country in Washington, D.C., demanding their long-promised benefits.
 For many veterans, the bonus money for military service was the difference between keeping a roof over their families’ heads or keeping the bank from repossessing their property.
 But this was not the first time disgruntled citizens descended on Washington seeking economic redress.

 In 1893, after years of sustained economic growth in the United States, the bottom fell out of the credit markets.
 The failures of the Philadelphia and Reading Railroad on February 26, the National Cordage Company on May 5, and the Erie Railroad on July 25, caused concern about the solvency of other firms and created a run on banks and currency.
 Unemployment reached record levels and many families became destitute.

 In early 1894, Ohio businessman Jacob Coxey devised a solution by proposing a plan through which the government would hire men to work on public infrastructure projects.
 Coxey’s Good Roads Bill was far ahead of its time, preceding Franklin Roosevelt’s New Deal by decades.